metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 ## Verify legibility
-After fetching all this data it can be used to check if a connected wallet is allowed to mint.
+After fetching all the required data you can then verify if the connected wallet is allowed to mint or not.

-It's important to note that when groups are attached to a Candy Machine, the `default` guards apply universally across all groups.
-However, in this scenario, you must utilize the specific groups for minting, as minting directly from the `default` group is no longer an option.
+It's important to note that when groups are attached to a Candy Machine, the `default` guards apply universally across all created groups.
+Also, when groups are enabled the ability to mint from the `default` group becomes disabled and you must use the created groups for minting.

 Therefore, if there are no groups defined you need to check if all the mint conditions of the `default` group are met.
-If there are groups defined the combination of `default` guards and each group need to be validated.
+If there are groups defined the combination of both the `default` guards and the current minting group guards both need to be validated.

 Given a Candy Machine with the `startDate`, `SolPayment` and `mintLimit` guards attached that is not leveraging groups the following validations should be done before allowing the user to call the mint function.
 It is assumed that the `candyGuard` was fetched before and one Core NFT Asset should be minted.

 1. Validate the `startDate` is in the past.
-Note that we are not using the users devices time here but instead fetch the current internal Solana Blocktime since this is the time the Candy Machine will use for the validation on mint:
+Note that we are not using the users device time here but instead fetching the current internal Solana Blocktime since this is the time the Candy Machine will use for the validation on mint:
 ```ts
 import { unwrapOption } from '@metaplex-foundation/umi';